jacobmiller29/BERT-Slant/README.md

 ## Bert Model Fine-Tuning

 Next, I used this data to fine-tune the BERT model to recognize ideological speech.
 The "features" are the text of the speeches, and the target labels are the ideological scores.
 Because ideology is a continuous variable, the training task was a regression task (adding a final linear layer to the BERT model).
 To converge on a final model, I used WandB sweeps to tune the two most important hyperparameters of these models, the learning rate and the number of epochs.
 Because these models are very costly to train, I do not do this here.
 You can see the code for this in scripts/3-bertslant-sweep.py.
 The results from training these models on powerful cloud computing systems with GPUs on the UZH science cloud platform are presented below from WandB:

 ![image](wandb-figures/hyperparameter-sweep.png)

 After many runs of the model, I converged on a learning rate of 2e-05 and 3 epochs of training as the optimal hyperparameters in this setting.
 I then trained a model with these hyperparameters in scripts/4-train-bertslant-algorithm.py.
 The results are presented below.
-As we can see, the model reaches an $R^2$ of 0.59, meaning that given the text of speeches in the test set, the model can explain 59% of the variation in politician ideology.
+As we can see, the model reaches an R-squared of 0.59, meaning that given the text of speeches in the test set, the model can explain 59% of the variation in politician ideology.

 ![image](wandb-figures/bert-slant.png)

 ## Running the Fine-tuned Model on Cable News Corpus

 I then ran this model on my dataset of cable news broadcasts (≈6 million 1-minute broadcast segments) to get the predicted ideology scores of the media broadcasts.
 I load these results in, and merge them to some metadata so we can start to explore slant on the media.